Dathasai1234/Personal-Notes/Security/Sentinel/Logging to Sentinel.md

 	- If you need to collect logs from a wide variety of sources (including non-security devices), Syslog might be more practical.

 ---
-## Architecture of syslog forwarder VM
+## Architecture of Syslog Forwarder VM

 ![[Pasted image 20240619211701.png]]

 ![[Pasted image 20240619211704.png]]

 ---
-## Syslog Collector setup - Youtube
+## Syslog Collector Setup - Youtube

 - The default flow of syslog is UDP.
 To get logs effectively, we can use TCP.
 - Process of setup